coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 005.md

 Tabby slips out of the performance to see if there is a third person stealing items.
 He sees a shadow of someone slip between a few buildings and enter the tavern.
 There is a voice bitching that they don’t have anyone.
 Tabby announces his presence and the girl jumps in surprise, at least partially goblin.
 She asks if Tabby wasn’t enjoying the show, and he replies it was a decent distraction but not good enough.
 She tries to say that times are tough and she offers to split the share with him, if there is anything to split.
 She asks how there is no money here and Tabby says that it’s a different society here.
 Tabby explains that there’s nothing worth stealing, he’ll let her and the brothers go if they return their things and he won’t mention it to anyone.
 She sighs and agrees as she starts to pull out some shiny shells and interesting rocks - nothing of value.
 She leaves to go tell her brothers and goes into the performance tent and makes a motion to Vim and Vigor that the jig is up.

 Vim and Vigor say it’s time to pack up and we express disappointment.
-They say to give it up for [[Vogue WIP]] , their sister.
+They say to give it up for [[Vogue]] , their sister.
 They perform for a little while longer and then pack up for the night.
 We all get wrapped up and go to the tavern, and the trio ultimately do come to the tavern for a drink.
 Tabby buys them a round to help alleviate their financial stress.

 Pippin is still being harassed by children, and K’Whu sleeps all day.
 We go to check on her and she is still asleep, sleep on her brow.
 We know that there is something wrong.
 Mary takes some time to check her out.
 This might be because she has some psychic powers and what is happening to her seems like a psychic attack.
 Mary knows that she will wake up sooner or later and she will most likely either recall nothing or have a few bad memories of the dream.
 She can’t determine if the attack is still happening or if it happened before.
 We explain to Bosch we can’t hit anything to fix this and he is confused.